Special Accounts\Groups Available in Office 365

 8. For more details on shared mailboxes – click here.

-9. To request a Shared Mailbox fill out this request form - click here.
+9. To request a Shared Mailbox fill out the request form located here.

 10. Instructions for using a Shared Mailbox - click here.